metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 ## Zero::Emulator::Execution::countAreaElement($exec, $area, $op)

-Count the number of elements in array that meet some specification
+Count the number of elements in array that meet some specification.

        Parameter  Description
     1  $exec      Execution environment